 We have a lot of valuable files on our computers!
 Family photos, videos from our summer vacation, and in some cases business documents.
 As a freelance graphic designer, I have client work that I can’t lose so it is necessary to have a good backup strategy.

-I have experienced hard drive failure–several times.
+I have experienced hard drive failure several times.
 All is not lost if you have backed up your data.
-If you have not, there is still a good chance someone can get your files off your computer for you at a reasonable price.
+If you don’t, there is still a good chance someone can get your files off your computer for a reasonable price.

 The best way to backup your important files is to approach the problem from several angles.